 These questions inspire a quick response from survey takers, as they only need to pick between the two choices.

 (g) Review request question

-You can also use survey questions to solicit reviews from happy customers.
+You can also use survey questions to solicit reviews from customers.
 A review request question is typically asked at the end of your survey.
 People who have stayed with your survey to the end are more likely to be motivated to also give you a new online review.

 Build result-oriented customer surveys for your Health and Wellness business with BirdEye

 As a robust online reputation management and customer experience solution, BirdEye helps you create engaging customer surveys.
 You can also distribute your surveys via SMS, email and social media channels, such as, Facebook, and Twitter.
 BirdEye’s Survey Designer feature lets you easily build custom surveys for your type of business.
 It also enhances your customer experience by incorporating the best practices of survey creation.

 Sign up for a free trial at BirdEye to learn how it can add more value to your wellness business.